 % Increase/

 Year (in millions) (Decrease)

-2010 115 (6.2)

 2011 113 (1.7)

 2012 114 0.9

 2013 117 2.6

 2014 116 (0.5)

 2015 117 0.9

 2016 118 0.9

 2017 118 0.0

 2018 118 0.0

 2019 120 1.7

+2020 110 (8.9)

 For the last seven years VMT has been quite stable, with values within a range of 117 to 120 million vehicle miles traveled.
-The reduction from 2010 to 2011 was due to annualization of the June 2010 service reductions and service suspensions during severe winter snow storms and Hurricane Irene.
+The reduction from 2019 to 2020 was due to the COVID-19 pandemic.
 The increase from 2011 to 2012 would have been higher if the impact of Superstorm Sandy were excluded, representing higher mileage, including an additional leap year day.
 The increase from 2012 to 2013 was due mostly to the impact of Superstorm Sandy in 2012.

 Transit System Security.
 Ridership is also affected by the public's perception of security and order in the Transit System.
 Security around the Transit System has been increased since the terrorist attacks on the WTC.
 The public's perception of security and order is also affected by the presence of homeless people, beggars, illegal vendors and fare evaders in the Transit System.
 MTA New York City Transit and the New York City Police Department have taken significant steps over the past three decades to address these problems.
 These include instituting an outreach program to transport the homeless from the Transit System to City shelters, increasing the uniformed police presence throughout the Transit System and reducing fare evasion and serious crimes.
-The fare evasion ratio was 4.95% in 2019.
+The fare evasion ratio was 4.95% in 2019 and 12.5% in the second half of 2020 (fare evasion survey was suspended during first half of 2020 in response to New York State non-essential employees staying home directives for the COVID-19 pandemic).
 Police presence has been important to reductions in subway crime and fare evasion.

 Employment.
 City employment levels generally have a significant impact on the level of subway ridership.
 The weak economy in 2009 adversely affected both employment and subway ridership, with both employment and subway ridership declining 2.7%.
 With the local economy recovering in 2010 and 2011, subway ridership again outpaced the local economy, increasing 3.8% from 2009 to 2011 compared with a 2.8% employment increase over the same period.
 However, employment has outpaced subway ridership since 2011, increasing 20.8% from 2011 to 2019, compared to a 3.5% subway ridership increase over the same period.
 From 2015 to 2019, City employment increased 8.2%, compared to a 3.5% subway ridership decrease over the same period.
 The 2016-2018 subway decline was due in part to major construction projects, off-peak and weekend service changes, increased competition from for-hire vehicles, and the trend was reversed in 2019 with less construction and service disruptions.
+2020 employment decreased by 11% from 2019, largely due to the impacts on restaurants, retail stores, entertainment and recreation businesses caused by the COVID-19 pandemic, and the extensive adoption of remote working.